 Buttons Description 24 hrs Time scale selector.
-Use the buttons to select the span of time displayed on the tool bar. ◄ 1) Audio volume tuner. ® Plays back from 10 seconds ago.
+Use the buttons to select the span of time displayed on the tool bar. ▼ 3) Audio volume tuner.
+Plays back from 10 seconds ago.
 K Previous frame.
-(I-frame only) Next frame.
+(I-frame only) 3 ▼ ▼ Next frame.
 (I-frame only) After you paused a playback, use this button to browse video frame by frame.
 Play backwards.
 Play.
 This button is available after you paused a playback.
-Pause. \subseteq Each click on it speeds down by 1/2.
-The slowest speed is 1/16. - Each click on it speeds up by 2x.
+Pause. $\subseteq$ Each click on it speeds down by 1/2.
+The slowest speed is 1/16.
+II • Each click on it speeds up by 2x.
 The fastest speed is 16 times.
-The current playback status is indicated on the screen. Ð Digital zoom.
+The current playback status is indicated on the screen. © ( This button appears when you select to playback a fisheye camera's recording.
+This avails the selection of dewarp modes usable during the playback.
+5 ] Digital zoom.
 This applies when a camera is displaying the full of its field of view.
-You can use the Digital zoom function to zoom in on the field of view.
-2 Export clips.
+You can use the Digital zoom function to zoom in on the field of view. - Export clips.
 Use this function to select a span of time you want to export to other medias.